muratk5n/thirdwave/en/README.md

 ---

-In a way CSP is also about deelectrification.
+In a way CBD and CSP are also about deelectrification.

 ---